smarty/changelog/local/us-street-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2025.01.K - 2025-01-30
+Changes:
+- This deploy also has a corresponding us-street-api change to 5.9.32.
+- Only addon data changed
+- No longer report rooftop geocodes for invalid post office boxes.
+### Additional data
+- us-enhanced-matching-data: 2025.01.K
+- us-rooftop-geocoding-data: 2025.01.K

 ## 2025.01.E - 2025-01-24
 Changes:
 - This deploy also has a corresponding us-street-api change to 5.9.31.